 Things to Do Outside over Labor Day Weekend

 Head to the Hill Country and get on the river with some friends, a cooler and a tube.
 Float the day away on the super clean, spring-fed San Marcos River.
 Swish down the Comal River near New Braunfels and enjoy shuttle service to and from the river.
 In Gruene, it’s all about the Guadalupe River.
-Visit a local tube rental shops or bring your own tubes, rafts or kayaks for a leisurely trip down the river.
+Visit a local tube rental shop or bring your own tubes, rafts or kayaks for a leisurely trip down the river.

 Take a Hike

 Drive out to the Hill Country for spectacular hikes, state parks and picnic spots.
-While Hamilton Pool Preserve isn't allowing swimming right now, spend the day at picture perfect parks like Jacob’s Well (reservations required), Emma Long Metropolitan Park (passes required over Labor Day Weekend), Reimers Ranch Park, McKinney Falls State Park (reservations are highly encouraged) and more.
+Spend the day at picture perfect parks like Blue Hole Regional Park, Emma Long Metropolitan Park (passes may be required over Labor Day Weekend), Reimers Ranch Park, McKinney Falls State Park (reservations are highly encouraged) and more.

 See the Bats

 Labor Day Weekend is in the middle of prime bat watching season.
 Each night at dusk, both locals and visitors alike gather on the Congress Avenue Bridge or from kayaks on the lake to celebrate the city's unofficial mascots that flock to Austin between April and October.